Frequently Asked Questions

 The institution’s mission is clear and articulated publicly; it guides the institution’s operations. - Criterion Two.
 Integrity: Ethical and Responsible Conduct

-The institution acts with integrity; its conduct is ethical and responsible. - Criterion Three.
-Teaching and Learning: Quality, Resources, and Support
+In fulfilling its mission, the institution acts with integrity; its conduct is ethical and responsible. - Criterion 3.
+Teaching and Learning for Student Success

-The institution demonstrates responsibility for the quality of its educational programs, learning environments, and support services, and it evaluates their effectiveness for student learning through processes designed to promote continuous improvement. - Criterion Five.
-Institutional Effectiveness, Resources and Planning
+The institution demonstrates responsibility for the quality of its educational programs, learning environments and support services, and it evaluates their effectiveness in fulfilling its mission.
+The rigor and quality of each educational program is consistent regardless of modality, location or other differentiating factors. - Criterion 4.
+Sustainability: Institutional Effectiveness, Resources and Planning